 The maximum length of a school day and the minimum number of lessons per week are regulated by the Basic Education Act (in Finnish) and Basic Education Decree (in Finnish).
 The minimum number of lessons for different subjects during the whole nine-year-period is set by the government.

 School is usually attended five days a week.
 Saturdays and Sundays are generally free.
-Unless the maintaining body of the educational institution makes an exception; a Saturday may be a school day, if there is a public holiday on a weekday or a longer or extra holiday is decided on, for example.
+Unless the maintaining body of the educational institution makes an exception; a Saturday may be a school day, if there is, for example, a public holiday on a weekday or a longer or extra holiday.

 Minimum number of 45 minutes lessons per week